LizRach/lizmansaray.github.io/index.md

 <div class="card">
   <p>Thank you for visiting my portfolio!
 I’m always open to connecting with people who share an interest in cybersecurity, technology, or creative problem-solving.</p>

-  <p>If you’d like to reach out about collaboration, mentorship, or opportunities — feel free to send me a message or connect on LinkedIn.</p>
+  <p>If you’d like to reach out about collaboration, mentorship, or opportunities- feel free to send me a message or connect on LinkedIn.</p>

   <p><strong>Let’s Connect:</strong></p>